calvinhtr/download-spotify-playlist/README.md

-# Download your Spotify playlists in a really bad quality :D
+# Download your Spotify playlists from youtube :D
 1. Create a venv:

 `python3 -m venv venv/`